Council on Aging

 Weekdays 9:00 a.m. - 4:00 p.m.

-Lunch: A noontime meal is served at the Senior Center at 12:00 p.m.
-Monday through Friday, and at 12:30 p.m. on Sunday.
-Reservations for weekday meal must be made by noon of the previous day and for Sunday as described above.
-A donation of $1.50 for all meals is requested to help defray the cost.
-To make a reservation call 455-7555.
-This service is provided by West Suburban Elder Services, Inc.
+Lunch: A noontime meal is served at The Center at The Heights at 12:00 p.m.
+Monday through Friday.
+Reservations for weekday meal must be made by 11 a.m of the previous day or register in person with the dining staff.
+A donation of $2.00 for all meals is requested to help defray the cost.
+To make a reservation call 455-7555, extension 203.
+This service is provided by Springwell, Inc.

 Health Insurance Information: